- Your Chime® Checking Account comes with a Visa® Debit Card, no monthly fees or minimum balance fees.

 A prepaid card, which is more akin to a debit card, is a piece of plastic that externally resembles a credit or regular debit card.
 But behind the scenes, prepaid cards tap the cash you deposit into the card account rather than your credit line or checking account.

-Just as with a gift card, someone has to load funds onto the card before it can be used, unlike a traditional credit card where the bank lends you money to spend that you can repay over time.
+Just like with a gift card, you need to add money to a prepaid card before you can start using it.
+This is unlike a traditional credit card, where the bank lends you money that you can pay back over time.

 Prepaid cards use the same Visa card, Mastercard, and American Express networks that process credit and debit card transactions and are accepted at the same places.
 You can obtain prepaid cards, regardless of your credit history (or lack thereof), which means they are a way for consumers with low or no credit scores to shop with plastic at retail and online venues.